What is a 401(k) and how does it work?

 If your new employer offers 401(k) plans, you can roll your existing funds into a new plan.

-Or, if you already have a substantial amount saved in your former plan, it could be a good idea to leave your funds with your former employer until you decide to use it.
+Or, if you already have a substantial amount saved in your former plan, it could be a good idea to leave your funds where they are until you decide to use them.

 You also have the option of rolling your 401(k) funds into an individual retirement account (IRA).